MPM-cvr/GSoC-ML4SCI-Miguel-Pamanes/Task10/Readme.md

 ```
 ### U-Net

-I designed and implemented a U-Net architecture as the core model, integrating linear adapters to inject time-awareness into every block.
+Also I designed and implemented a second architechture, an U-Net architecture as the core model, integrating linear adapters to inject time-awareness into every block.
 By utilizing skip connections, the network can effectively reconstruct images from pure noise, successfully balancing the recovery of global structure with the preservation of fine particle details.

 ```Python
 class UNet(nn.Module):